The Best Way to Grind Sticky Weed: Tips and Techniques

 Hand-Breaking Method

 Sometimes, a traditional grinder may not be readily available or you might prefer a hands-on approach.
-In such cases, the hand-breaking method can come in handy to enhance the surface area of your sticky weed before smoking.
+In such cases, the hand-breaking method can come in handy to enhance the surface area of your sticky herbs before smoking.
 This method allows for easier combustion and a smoother smoking experience.
 Here's how you can use the hand-breaking method:

 Start with Clean Hands: